Date: 25 June 2014. Expert Advice versus

 course land based.

 Yesterday I regrouped.
-Today I'm almost feeling human.
+Today I am almost feeling human.
 And

 hopefully tomorrow all can be fixed so I can be on my way again.

-From the picture above it seems apparent the bracket needs to come
+From the picture below it seems possible the bracket needs to come

 out 1/4" on the engine part -- some washers should handle that.